In addition, private foundations also receive grant applications for projects. We call these Private Funders.

 - For online applications, be ready to submit at least 1 hour before the deadline to avoid any system errors while everyone is submitting.

 - The role of the grant officer is to facilitate the adjudication process.
-They do not determine who received funding, but rather support the peer review process and are there to answer any questions you have before, during and after the grant application process.
+They do not determine who receives funding, but rather support the peer review process and are there to answer any questions you have before, during and after the grant application process.

 - There are limits and/or restrictions regarding how many grants you can receive and apply for each year, depending on the organization (with the OAC and TAC, you are only able to receive one grant per year from that same organization, with the CAC there are annual limits).
 So be sure to check the guidelines around limits and restrictions.